arcan1s/ahriman/docs/faq.rst

 How to check service logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the service writes logs to ``/dev/log`` which can be accessed by using ``journalctl`` command (logs are written to the journal of the user under which command is run).
+By default, the service writes logs to ``journald`` which can be accessed by using ``journalctl`` command (logs are written to the journal of the user under which command is run).
 In order to retrieve logs for the process you can use the following command:

 .. code-block:: shell

    sudo journalctl SYSLOG_IDENTIFIER=ahriman

-You can also edit configuration and forward logs to ``stderr``, just change ``handlers`` value, e.g.:
+You can also ask to forward logs to ``stderr``, just set ``--log-handler`` flag, e.g.:

 .. code-block:: shell

-   sed -i 's/handlers = journald_handler/handlers = console_handler/g' /etc/ahriman.ini.d/logging.ini
+   ahriman --log-handler console ...

 You can even configure logging as you wish, but kindly refer to python ``logging`` module `configuration <https://docs.python.org/3/library/logging.config.html>`_.
 The application uses java concept to log messages, e.g. class ``Application`` imported from ``ahriman.application.application`` package will have logger called ``ahriman.application.application.Application``.
 In order to e.g. change logger name for whole application package it is possible to change values for ``ahriman.application`` package; thus editing ``ahriman`` logger configuration will change logging for whole application (unless there are overrides for another logger).